 - Things we care about

 - Energy cycle

 Some people work better at night and some work better in the mornings.
-Some of us can concentrate for a long time and others can’t.
-You’re only question should be “Are they performing their role well?”
+Some people can concentrate for a long time and others can’t.
+Your only question should be “Are they performing their role well?”

 Get to know people.
 What makes them tick?
 Offering a financial bonus to one team member might make them work harder, but fall flat on another.
 That other team member might value a paid vacation more.

 Again, it’s important to figure this stuff out about yourself, too.
 Once you know what incentives you prefer, when your energy ebbs and how long you can concentrate for, you can start mitigating any deficits in yourself and working to your strengths.

 The banes of any productive person are distraction and being interrupted when they are in the middle of doing something.
 A phone call, a conversation, an email marked “urgent” all take your eyes off of your work.
 But the nature of running a business means you can’t stop any of this from happening.